-The BEAT provisions in the Tax Reform Act eliminates the deduction of certain base-erosion payments made to related foreign corporations, and impose a minimum tax if greater than regular tax.
-The Company does not expect it will be subject to this tax and therefore has not included any tax impacts of BEAT in its consolidated financial statements for the year ended December 31, 2017.
+The BEAT provisions in the Tax Act eliminates the U.S. deduction of certain base-erosion payments made to related foreign corporations, and impose a minimum tax if greater than regular tax.
+The Company is not currently subject to this tax and therefore has not included any tax impacts of BEAT in its consolidated financial statements for the year ended December 31, 2018.